 Feel free to share this call for participation with your community:

 We’re working on a toolkit for community food resilience, in times of the COVID-19 Pandemic and beyond.
 We’re looking for farm advisors, and community organizers to guide what we design and build.
 Learn more https://resilientfood.org/ or sign up for an interview https://bit.ly/talkaboutfood!

 Thirty in-depth interviews from a region will allow us to deeply understand the issues faced by farmers to the point that we can begin developing solutions in a way that surveys of hundreds of farmers could not.
 We’ve provided you with a high-level overview of the farmer interview prompts (below) so that you know what we’ll be discussing.

 We understand that two hours may not be possible for your during this very busy season and are willing to work with your schedule in a number of ways, including splitting the interview up into two one-hour interviews and meeting at any time of day (or night) that is best for you.
-We are also looking for interviews in two phases: May interviews to kick off immediate relief efforts, and over the summer for longer term resilience.
-If you want to contribute to the project with an interview but cannot provide an interview in May, sign up anyway and let us know that you’re not available until later on.
+If you want to contribute to the project with an interview but cannot provide an interview now, sign up anyway and let us know that you’re not available until later on.

 Farmer Interview Prompts

 - Prior to Crisis

 - Information & Food Flow Mapping: a guided activity.